GaoangLiu/GaoangLiu.github.io/_drafts/2019/telegram-mtproxy.md

 One thing that bugs us is we can not remove from Telegram the sponsor channel of this tool.

 <img src="{{site.baseurl}}/images/2019/mtproxy-sponsor.png" width="300px" class="center">

-## Stability
-We have installed this tool on our VPS (Debian GNU/Linux 9.11 (stretch) x 64) and tested it on Telegram v5.8 (macOS), by today(28-10-2019), it has been working fine for more than two weeks.